uchidalab/softmaxgradient-lrp/README.md

 # Softmax Gradient Layer-wise Relevance Propagation (SGLRP)

-This is a Keras implementation of the the paper *Explaining Convolutional Neural Networks using Softmax Gradient Layer-wise Relevance Propagation*
+This is a Keras implementation of the the paper *Explaining Convolutional Neural Networks using Softmax Gradient Layer-wise Relevance Propagation* by Ryouhei Kuroki, Brian Kenji Iwana, and Seiichi Uchida.

 ## Abstract